Certifiable Risk-Based Engineering Design Optimization: Certifiable Risk-Based Design Optimization

 In general, we can see that for any design $\bd$,

 Through Equation~\eqref{e:bPoFsum}, we can see that the conservatism of bPoF comes from the data-dependent mechanism that selects the conservative threshold $\lambda \le t$, which acts to establish a \textit{buffer} zone.
 If realizations of $g(\bd,Z)$ beyond $t$ are very large (potentially catastrophic failures), $\lambda$ will need to be smaller (making bPoF bigger) to drive the expectation beyond $\lambda$ to $t$.
 Thus, the larger bPoF serves to account for not only the frequency of failure events, but also their magnitude.
 The bPoF also accounts for the frequency of \textit{near-failure} events that have magnitude below, but very close to $t$.
 If there are a large number of near-failure events, bPoF will take this into account, since it will be included in the $\lambda$-tail which must have average equal to $t$.
 Thus, the bPoF is a conservative estimate of the PoF for any design $\bd$ and carries more information about failure than PoF since it takes into consideration the magnitude of failure.
+It has been shown that for exponential distribution of the limit state function, the bPoF is $e\approx2.718$ times the PoF~\cite{pertaia2021new}.
+However, the degree of conservativeness of bPoF w.r.t.
+PoF is dependent on the distribution of $g(\bd,Z)$, which is typically not known in closed-form in engineering applications.